AlexPullen91/True-or-False/README.md

 ## Design Choices
 * User interface situated centrally in the screen leaving lots of space outside of it to be used by background effect.
 * [Particle](https://marcbruederlin.github.io/particles.js/) effect in the background to create interesting visual for the user reminiscent of DNA structures and sci-fi style interfaces.
-* Particle effect responds to user input to increase feeling of interactivity.
-Speed and size swell with correct or incorrect answers.
 * Less is more approach to avoid cluttering the UI with unnecessary features and icons.
 * Indigo dye #1a4e6e and Honolulu blue #2c6e96 combine to make a [gradient background](https://cssgradient.io/)
 * White #FFFFFF for the particle effect and font color.